n0tic/TwitchBot/README.md

 The twitch features are running on 3 different threads.
 Main thread is covering command input, another is for reading chat and one additional for sending messages.

+The Online features are uploading statistics to my website by creating a .json file with the statistic data from the channel name.
+PHP Preview is coming soon.

 ![](http://bytevaultstudio.se/ShareX/HungryBot_o6fQtuDLs4.png)

 ## A few commands on client side